Think herbs are just for flavoring food? And hypnosis is to trick people into running around on stage, clucking like a chicken?

 These and other forms of complementary and alternative medicine techniques are gleaning successful outcomes in the treatment of gastrointestinal and liver diseases.

-You won’t find this information in medical school textbooks or distributed in hospitals, but complementary medicine is making waves.
+You won’t find this information in medical school textbooks, but complementary medicine is making waves.

-About 42 percent of Americans use at least one of 16 popular non-traditional therapies, according to Michael Puff, MD, a gastroenterologist with the Spectrum Health Medical Group and chief, division of gastroenterology for Spectrum Health Hospitals.
+About 42 percent of Americans use at least one of 16 popular non-traditional therapies, according to Michael Puff, MD, a gastroenterologist with the Spectrum Health Medical Group.

 “Many (alternative) therapies can help patients when traditional medicines have not been of benefit,” Dr. Puff said.
 “In addition, we now have randomized control trials proving the effectiveness of some of these therapies.”

-The tide has turned so much that the number of annual patient visits to alternative practitioners (600 million) now exceeds visits to primary care physicians (400 million), according to research from the American College of Gastroenterologists.
+The tide has turned so much that some 600 million patient visits are made each year to alternative practitioners, according to research from the American College of Gastroenterologists.

 A whopping 83 million folks are using some of the following techniques: